encode/httpx/docs/advanced/ssl.md

 >>> httpx.get("https://www.example.com/", verify=ssl_context)
 ```

+Note that `certifi` is highly recommended for consistent cross-platform certificate behaviour, but may not be required on all platforms.

 ### Configuring client instances

 If you're using a `Client()` instance you should pass any SSL settings when instantiating the client.